 If you're going to use a single-fry technique, 375°F (190°C) oil is the way to go.
 That's how we cook these wings, which get tossed in a sweet and spicy chili sauce flavored with ginger, garlic, soy sauce, and rice vinegar.
-We also add tahini, an unexpected ingredient that adds a sesame flavor and works perfectly in the Asian-inspired sauce.
+We also add tahini, which adds a sesame flavor and works perfectly with the other ingredients in the sauce.

 Chicken wings don't need a coating to be crispy, but there's nothing wrong with battering your wings if you want extra crunch.
 Here we go with a double dredging in a flour, cornstarch, and baking powder batter.
 After the wings come out of the oil, we dress them in a spicy vinegar-based sauce.

 Buffalo doesn't have a monopoly on chicken wings.
 Korean fried chicken is less traditional for game day but just as delicious.
 What sets it apart is an eggshell-thin crust, which comes from a batter made with flour, cornstarch, baking powder, and vodka (which inhibits gluten formation).